SAFETY PROCEDURE GUIDE

 Key References for Safe Isolation

-• Electricity at Work Regulations 1989 — Regulations 12 and 13
+• Electricity at Work Regulations 1989 — Regulations 12, 13 and 4(4)

 • HSE Guidance Note GS38 — Electrical test equipment for use by electricians

-• HSE HSG85 — Electricity at Work: Safe Working Practices
+• HSE HSG85 — Electricity at work: Safe working practices

 05 · Safety Procedure Guide

-Test Instruments and GS38 Requirements in Practice
+Test Instruments in Practice

 06 · Safety Procedure Guide